Scalable Vector Graphics (SVG) images are quickly becoming one of the most popular image formats for displaying logos on websites.

 SVG is a useful file type for logos, but is unlikely to be supported soon in WordPress.

 For a more complete guide to file types, see what file types you can use in WordPress.
-You may also want to know if you can use WebP images in WordPress and MetaSlider and using AVIF images in WordPress.
+You may also want to know if you can use WebP images in WordPress and MetaSlider and about using AVIF images in WordPress.